Mernda - South

 Mernda - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Mernda-South has a high level of cultural diversity, with 37.1% of its population born overseas and 42.9% speaking a language other than English at home.
-Christianity is the predominant religion in Mernda-South, accounting for 46.2% of people.
-The most significant overrepresentation is seen in the 'Other' category, which comprises 5.6% of the population compared to 4.4% across Greater Melbourne.
+Mernda-South has a high cultural diversity, with 37.1% of its population born overseas and 42.9% speaking a language other than English at home.
+Christianity is the dominant religion in Mernda-South, comprising 46.2% of people there.
+Notably, the 'Other' category makes up 5.6% of Mernda-South's population, higher than Greater Melbourne's 2.3%.

 Frequently Asked Questions - Diversity